 GLY is working with Rowley Properties, CPL, and VIA Architecture on 2005 Poplar Way, a four-story office building in Issaquah, Washington.
 With the support of a sustainability-minded client, we had the opportunity to explore what it would take to convert a steel building into a mass timber building.

 Could it work on the site?
 Did it make sense for the project?
 Could we do it cost-effectively?
 Rowley Properties saw immense value in incorporating mass timber into the project in some way even if a 100% CLT building wasn’t in the cards.
 The result is a beautiful, mass timber cantilevered roof that you can’t miss as you drive into Issaquah on I-90.
-We shared our early lessons learned in working with CLT in one of the Building for Sustainable Future 2020 panel discussions that you can watch here:
+We shared our early lessons learned in working with CLT in one of the Building for Sustainable Future 2020 panel discussions that you can watch here: Early Lessons Developing with CLT in Washington.

-the promise of mass timber
+The promise of mass timber

 As a firm proudly rooted in the Pacific Northwest, we are committed to finding ways to support our clients and the design community accelerate the adoption of mass timber and CLT in our region.
 The promise of mass timber is that we can reinvigorate our rural time communities, create well-paying jobs, establish healthier, more sustainable and well-managed forests, and ultimately see our region lead the way in healthier, sustainable building standards that share their aesthetic beauty with our natural environment.